·

 Updated at 4.14am GMT

-Chance for Vettori to sneak a few dots in, especially now that the ball is older and not coming onto the bat as well as it was.
+25th over: Chance for Vettori to sneak a few dots in, especially now that the ball is older and not coming onto the bat as well as it was.
 He drops his last ball short but gets away with conceding just two as the point boundary rider cleans up.

 Classy response from Sangakkara as he punches lovingly down the ground for four.But his attempt to force the pace sees him charge into a Boult yorker, meeting it on the full with his pad and he’s sent on his way, after a brief interlude for a review.
 Mathews to the crease and he nicks his first ball.
 But there’s no second slip and it runs away forfour.